jengopockets/Sprint-Challenge--JavaScript/Answers.md

 Answer: a way to make Javascript fuctions use there own Variables.

 Describe the four rules of the 'this' keyword.
-1: Window Binding, "this" binds to the window due to no object coming before it.
+1: Window Binding, "this" binds to the window due to no variable coming before it.
-2:Implicit Binding, "this" binds to the first object it finds to the left.
+2:Implicit Binding, "this" binds to the first Variable it finds to the left.
-3:New Binding, "this" binds to the function and allows for new objects to interact with it through input.
+3:New Binding, "this" binds to the function Using the constructor function.
 4:Explicit Binding, occurs using .call(), .bind(), or.apply().

 Why do we need super() in an extended class?

-Answer: to pass parent properties down to their children.
+Answer: to pass parent properties and methods down to their children.